 BOB Books: First Stories — For the aspiring independent reader, the First Stories set features twelve short, easy-to-read stories, setting up the perfect foundation for more advanced reading down the line.

-Write-N-Seek: Sight Words — Transform learning into a fun activity with the sight word puzzles in this stimulating workbook that'll enhance your child's knowledge and handwriting skills.
+Sight Word Readers Parent Pack — Transform learning into a fun reading activity with this set of 25 little books that'll enhance your child's reading and writing skills.

-Scholastic Learning Express Level 1: Handwriting and Vocabulary — Your child will go from tracing words and sentences to writing them independently with the help of this workbook that comes with additional online learning resources.
+Little Skill Seekers: Handwriting Practice — Your child will go from tracing words and sentences to writing them independently with the help of this workbook that comes with additional online learning resources.

 - Speaks an average of 2,600 words and understands even more (around 22,000 words)